 The Earth System Data Records Uncertainty Analysis program seeks to extend and enhance the use of Earth System Data Records, including Climate Data Records, through rigorous estimation of error in Earth System Data Records used by NASA communities.
 Earth System Data Records Uncertainty Analysis projects increase the science value of Earth System science measurements by identifying and validating systematic errors, and improving error estimations.
 The Earth System Data Records Uncertainty Analysis program contributes to supporting agency research and applied science goals and objectives.

-There are currently no Earth System Data Records Uncertainty Analysis solicitations.
+There are currently no open Earth System Data Records Uncertainty Analysis solicitations.

 NASA, through its Earth Science Data Systems, supports the NASA Earth Science research community in providing Earth science data products and services driven by NASA’s Earth Science goals.
 NASA’s Earth Science Program is dedicated to advancing Earth remote sensing and pioneering the scientific use of satellite measurements to improve human understanding of our home planet in order to inform economic and policy decisions and improve operational services of benefit to the Nation.
 Through the MEaSUREs Program, NASA is continuing its commitment to expand understanding the Earth system using consistent records.
 NASA has begun to deploy new types of sensors to provide three-dimensional profiles of Earth’s atmosphere and surface.
 Emphasis is placed into linking together multiple satellites into a constellation, developing the means of utilizing a multitude of data sources to form coherent time series, and facilitating the use of extensive data in the development of comprehensive Earth system models.